FetchBench: A Simulation Benchmark for Robot Fetching: Baseline Implementations

 \subsection{Imitation Learning}

-For our imitation learning models, we use PointNet++ \cite{qi2017pointnet++} as the encoder on point cloud of the target object, the scene and the robot separately.
+For our imitation learning models, we use PointNet++ \cite{qi2017pointnet++} and Voxel-CNN \cite{maturana2015voxnet} as the encoder on segmented point cloud of the target object, the scene and the robot.
 Furthermore, we encode the proprioceptive states with a MLP encoder.
-We concatenate all embeddings, i.e., target object point cloud embedding, scene point cloud embedding, robot point cloud embedding and the proprioceptive state embedding.
-Then, we project it to a fixed size as the final embedding to feed into the policy network.

-For the MLP variant, we use the embedding of current step and use a 3-layer MLP to output the delta joint movement.
+We concatenate all embeddings as the final embedding to feed into the policy network.
+For the MLP variant, we use the embedding of current step and use a 3-layer MLP to output the delta movement.
 The output is parameterized as a Tanh Gaussian distribution.
-For the Transformer variant, we use the consecutive last 4 steps' embeddings to feed into an Optimus policy head \cite{dalal2023optimus} and output a Tanh Gaussian mixture distribution for the joint movement.
+For the Transformer variant, we use the consecutive last 4 steps' embeddings to feed into an Optimus policy head \cite{dalal2023optimus} and output a Tanh Gaussian mixture distribution.

-Additionally, we downsample the input point cloud with farthest point sampling and the delta joint commands are re-scaled to fit the Tanh distribution.
-For E2EImit methods, we train a approach phase model and a retrieval phase model separately.
-The retrieval phase model is also used for the CGN-CuRobo-Imit methods.
+Additionally, as expert trajectories are collected in two stages, i.e., approaching and retrieval, we augment the model input with one additional one-hot vector to indicate the stage during training.
+Furthermore, we require the model to output one additional signal of whether the stage should come to an end (termination output).
+Namely, for all the training data, the very last step of each trajectory stage will have value $1$ otherwise $-1$.

+Though the model is trained for different stages, for E2EImit variants, we use the model in an end-to-end mode with \text{re-grasping behavior}.
+To be specific, if the model is in approaching stage and it outputs the termination signal, then it transits to the retrieval stage and close the gripper.
+However, if the gripper is fully closed during the retrieval stage (we know the grasp is a failure), then we open the gripper and transit back to the approaching stage.
+For the CGN-CuRobo-Imit methods, we only use it in the retrieval stage.

 All models are trained on our demonstration dataset with Adam \cite{kingma2017adam} optimizer.
 We select the best hyper-parameters by validating on held-out validation tasks.
+In Appendix \ref{apx:sim_exp}, we show more results on our imitation learning models.